 Award-winning journalist Kerry Smith is the senior vice president of editorial quality for ABC.
 A former investigative producer, Smith has led investigative teams and produced documentaries, news programming and special events broadcasts for ABC News.
 As senior vice president of editorial quality, she is responsible for the editorial standards for all ABC News multimedia platforms.
 She also responsible for editorial review of Lincoln Square Productions, which produces nonfiction and scripted content for broadcast, cable and digital distribution.
 Smith is a member of the Advisory Board of Directors of the International Women’s Media Foundation and the nonprofit investigative journalism organization ProPublica .
 She is a member of the Board of Directors of Reporters Instructed In Saving Colleagues (RISC) and Girls Write Now.

-In his role as managing editor, John Temple oversees all editorial projects at the IRP.
+As director of the IRP, John Temple oversees all editorial projects at the IRP.
 He also teaches a course on investigative reporting at the UC Berkeley Graduate School of Journalism.
-Before joining the IRP, Temple was president of audience and products at First Look Media from 2014 to 2015.
+Before joining the IRP as managing editor in 2016, Temple was president of audience and products at First Look Media from 2014 to 2015.
 Prior to that, he was a senior fellow in the John S. Knight Journalism Fellowships program at Stanford University.
 He has also served as managing editor of The Washington Post and editor and general manager of Honolulu Civil Beat, a news service launched by eBay founder Pierre Omidyar.
 In addition, Temple was editor, president and publisher of the award-winning Rocky Mountain News and vice president of news of the newspaper division of the E.W.
 Scripps Co. before it closed the Denver paper in 2009.